Education / Waldorf Education

 - Acceptable student performance: regular attendance of lectures and seminars, successful completion of modules according to the study plan.

 For more information, please contact Katharina de Roos.

 The programme qualifies students to work as class teachers, subject specialist teachers or secondary education teachers at Waldorf schools (provided that they have a first degree in a relevant field).
 Each year, the approximately 230 Waldorf schools in Germany are looking for around 600 new class teachers, subject specialist teachers and secondary education teachers in natural sciences, mathematics, German, languages, history, geography, art history, art, handicrafts and other subjects.
 The career opportunities are therefore excellent.

 Future graduates of the specialisation Adult Education will have the task of preparing educators for the field of early childhood care and education at Waldorf Teacher Training seminars or technical schools.
 In this field too, there is a great demand for teachers.

-The following documents must be submitted with the application form:
+The following documents must be submitted for the application:

 - Curriculum vitae with passport photo